-- INDLU-3.1 Provide guidelines and incentives promoting clean industrial uses. - INDLU-3.2 Industrial uses should be located along the railroad spur serving the local grain cooperative. - INDLU-3.3 The Village should develop appropriate performance, design and specification standards and requirements for all existing and possible future industrial uses to guide their location or relocation in the Village. - INDLU-3.4 The Village should recognize and encourage small-scale industries as viable alternatives to larger, conventional enterprises. - INDLU-3.5 Signage used within and around industrial areas should be designed to compliment the materials and scale of surrounding development.

-INDLU-3.6 Industrial districts should be located:

-- i. in sites supported by adequate road capacity commercial development should be linked to the implementation of the transportation plan; - ii. so they enhance entryways or public way corridors, when developing adjacent to these corridors; and - iii. in a manner supporting the creation and maintenance of greenspace.
+- INDLU-3.1 Provide guidelines and incentives promoting clean industrial uses. - INDLU-3.2 Industrial uses should be located so adequate buffer space is provided between incompatible land uses. - INDLU-3.3 The Village should develop appropriate performance, design and specification standards and requirements for all existing and possible future industrial uses to guide their location or relocation in the Village. - INDLU-3.4 The Village should recognize and encourage small-scale industries as viable alternatives to larger, conventional enterprises. - INDLU-3.5 Signage used within and around industrial areas should be designed to compliment the materials and scale of surrounding development. - INDLU-3.6 Industrial districts should be located: - i. where urban services and infrastructure are available or planned in the near future; - ii. in sites supported by adequate road capacity commercial development should be linked to the implementation of the transportation plan; - iii. so they enhance entryways or public way corridors, when developing adjacent to these corridors; and - iv. in a manner supporting the creation and maintenance of greenspace.